ayush-sleeping/Learning_Laravel/README.md

 5. ###  Making a Model in Laravel

-    To make a Model file
+    * To make a Model file
     ```cmd
    php artisan make:model modelNAME
     ```
+    This command generates a new Eloquent model in the app/Models directory.
+Models represent database tables and encapsulate business logic related to data.

-    And if we want Migration file with Model with one command
+    * Creating a Migration File with Model
    ```cmd
    php artisan make:model modelNAME -m
    ```
+   This command not only creates a model but also generates a corresponding database migration file.
+Migrations define the structure of your database tables.

   **[⬆ Back to Top](#Important-Commands)**

 6. ###  Creating a Migration File

-    To Create a Migration File
+    * To Create a Migration File
     ```cmd
    php artisan make:migration create_contacts_table
     ```
+    This command generates a new migration file in the database/migrations directory.
+Migration files define changes to your database schema.

+    * Migrate the migration file
+    ```cmd
+   php artisan migrate
+    ```
+    This command applies pending migrations, updating your database schema to match the changes defined in the migration files.

+   * Migrate fresh the migration file
+    ```cmd
+   php artisan migrate:fresh
+    ```
+    Use this command to rollback all migrations and start fresh.
+It re-runs all migrations, effectively resetting your database.

   **[⬆ Back to Top](#Important-Commands)**